Nissan MR engine

-The Renault-Nissan MR engine family consists of straight-four 16-valve all-aluminium and water cooled automobile engines with variable valve timing co-developed by Renault and Nissan.
-Renault calls it the M engine.
+The Renault-Nissan MR engine family consists of three and four-cylinder, all-aluminium and water cooled automobile engines with variable valve timing, initially developed by Renault and Nissan, and also Mercedes-Benz since 2010 in the case of the M9T/OM699.
+They all have four valves per cylinder.
+Renault calls this engine family the M engine.
 Other noteworthy features of this engine family include acoustically equal runner lengths and a tumble control valve for the intake manifold, a "silent" timing chain, mirror finished crankshaft and camshaft journals, and offset cylinder placement in an attempt for increased efficiency.

 The MR engine family features 'under stress' manufacture, meaning while the block is being bored, a torque plate puts the block under stress.
 The block becomes temporarily distorted until the head is torqued onto it, at which point the block is pulled into the correct shape.

 MR15DDT

-Third generation E-power hybrid 3 cylinder 1.5L engine.
+Third generation E-power hybrid, three-cylinder engine displacing 1499 cc.
+This retains the MR16's 79.7 mm bore, combined with a much longer stroke of 100.2 mm.
+As the engine is only designed to charge the battery, throttle response and other drivability issues were of little concern, allowing the engineers to focus only on thermal efficiency.
+While turbocharged, it has a very high compression ratio of 13.5 to 1.